IntegralEquations/Inti.jl/docs/src/index.md

 println("Approx. value at $pt: ", uₕ(pt))
 ```

-Alternatively, we visualize it as follows:
+If we care about the solution on the entire domain, we can visualize it using:

 ```@example lap2d
 using Meshes, GLMakie # trigger the loading of some Inti extensions